Kate’s health and Charles’s cancer struggle: What royal commentators are saying

 "It damages the integrity of the organisation that is issuing a photograph."

-Sympathetically, Jobson said Kate “had done her best” to release a photograph of her and her kids as she recovers from surgery.
+Sympathetically, Jobson says Kate “had done her best” to release a photograph of her and her kids as she recovers from surgery.

 Richard Kay ‘Royal family perilously close to the 11th hour’

-Writer Kay said the mass media criticism of the royals in recent weeks has been warranted and the string of scandals has led to devastating reputational damage.
+Writer Kay, a very close friend of Diana Princess of Wales, says the mass media criticism of the royals in recent weeks has been warranted and the string of scandals has led to devastating reputational damage.

-He stated the royal reputation is at an all time low and he wrote in the Mail Plus: “But if we are not quite at the 11th hour, we are perilously close.
+He states that the royal reputation is at an all time low and he writes in Mail Plus: “If we are not quite at the 11th hour, we are perilously close.

 “There still may be time for the high tide of public disapproval to recede, but the cost to the royal image and to individual reputations has been high.”

-He says crises are more common than not after the disgraced Prince Andrew was spotted with his ex-wife, Sarah Ferguson, at a memorial service for the late King Constantine of Greece at Windsor Castle.
+He says crises are more common than not and points to the presence of the disgraced Prince Andrew with his ex-wife, Sarah Ferguson, at a memorial service for the late King Constantine of Greece at Windsor Castle.

-The transition from the late Queen to King Charles’ reign was smooth sailing but his current absence from the public eye is unsettling for the public, he added.
+The transition from the late Queen to King Charles’ reign was smooth sailing but his current absence from the public eye is unsettling for the public, he adds.

-William has made a series of mistakes, the royal commentator claimed including not attending the monumental final of the Women’s World Cup in Sydney to cheer on the Lionesses in summer.
+William has made a series of mistakes, the royal commentator claims, including not attending the monumental final of the Women’s World Cup in Sydney to cheer on the Lionesses last summer.

-As with Jobson, he criticised the palace’s decision to let Kate face the wrath for her photoshop job but said the biggest threat to the royal family is the growing rift between Prince William and Harry.
+As with Jobson, he criticises the palace’s decision to let Kate face the wrath for her photoshop job but says the biggest threat to the royal family is the growing rift between Prince William and Harry.

 Tessa Dunlop: The uncomfortable truth about Kate and William that nobody wants to admit

-Royal expert Tessa Dunlop, the author of Elizabeth and Phillip: A Story Of Young Love highlighted a growing public resentment towards the royals with anti-monarchism on the rise.
+Royal expert Tessa Dunlop, the author of Elizabeth and Phillip: A Story Of Young Love highlights a growing public resentment towards the royals with anti-monarchism on the rise.

-Dunlop blames Prince William for appearing to be “apathetic” in the wake of his new found responsibilities and noted his mysterious absence from Constantine of Greece II’s memorial service.
+In The Independent, Dunlop blames Prince William for appearing to be “apathetic” in the wake of his new found responsibilities and notes his mysterious absence from Constantine of Greece II’s memorial service.

-Kate Middleton’s public persona has always been well-polished and glamourous, the behind-the-scenes reality is that Kate is probably a stretched middle-aged mum trying to avoid the spotlight, Dunlop added.
+Kate Middleton’s public persona has always been well-polished and glamourous, the behind-the-scenes reality is that Kate is probably a stretched middle-aged mum trying to avoid the spotlight, Dunlop adds.

-She owed the new found fascination on the Cambridges, made apparent through Kate’s editing mis-hap, to the absence of the King and Harry.
+She attributes the new found fascination around the Cambridges, made apparent through Kate’s editing mishap, to the absence of the King and Harry.

-She concluded in the Independent: “Republican zeal tends to fade with age; but it’s likely Generation Z will simply mature into royal agnostics, a potentially fatal match for Britain’s future royal family under William, with pots of money and a take-me or leave-me approach.
+She concludes: “Republican zeal tends to fade with age; but it’s likely Generation Z will simply mature into royal agnostics, a potentially fatal match for Britain’s future royal family under William, with pots of money and a take-me or leave-me approach.

 “A civilised handshake and it could all be over.
 Apathy on both sides of the palace wall, not revolution, is the real scourge of modern monarchy.”